Charlie Hayes: Houston Astros and retirement (2001)

-He signed with the Houston Astros for the 2001 season, but collected just 10 hits over 31 games (a .200 average) and was released on July 9.
+Hayes signed with the Houston Astros for the 2001 season, but collected just 10 hits over 31 games (a .200 average) and was released on July 9.

 In a 14-season career, Hayes posted a .262 batting average with 144 home runs and 740 RBI in 1,547 games played.

 Post-playing career

 Hayes currently gives baseball lessons and operates a team along with a facility for the instruction of baseball, called "Big League Baseball Academy" in Tomball, Texas.
-His son Tyree pitched professionally from 2006 through 2012.
 On July 19, 2009, Hayes made his first appearance at the Yankees annual Old-Timers' Day.
 He returned to Old-Timers' Day again in 2010, 2011, 2012, 2013, and 2014.

 Hayes rejoined the Philadelphia Phillies as a coach for the Phillies Triple-A Affiliate the Lehigh Valley IronPigs.

 Hayes was named as a coach for the FCL Phillies for the 2018 and 2019 seasons.

 Personal life

-Hayes is the father of Ke'Bryan Hayes and former minor league pitcher Tyree Hayes.
+Hayes is the father of major league third baseman Ke'Bryan Hayes and former minor league pitcher Tyree Hayes.

-Hayes is a 1983 graduate of Forrest County Agricultural High School (FCAHS) in Brooklyn, Mississippi.
-FCAHS is the last fully-operational agricultural school in Mississippi.